 QSRs, a part of an estimated Rs 250,000 crore Indian food service industry, have tremendous potential in terms of employment generation.

 “Fast food industry is growing at a fast pace as lots of new multinational players are focusing on B and C tier cities of India.
-The growth pattern in the QSR segment will surely generate more employment opportunities for the hotel management students,” says Krishnendu Mukherjee, Training and Placement Coordinator at IHM Bengalore.
+The growth pattern in the QSR segment will surely generate more employment opportunities for the hotel management students,” says Krishnendu Mukherjee, Training and Placement Coordinator at IHM Bangalore.
 Growth in QSR segment is faster than the other hospitality segments, he added.

 India’s oldest fast food restaurant Nirula’s, which was established in 1934 at Connaught Place with 12 rooms, a restaurant and a bar license, now has made its presence in more than 85 locations in different Indian states.
 Under its domestic expansion strategy, Nirula’s has opened outlets in Pathankot, Neemrana on the Delhi-Jaipur highway, Udaipur and Indore.
 Other locations to be covered under branch expansion are Bhopal, Hyderabad, Mumbai and Patna.